samuel-villa/data-collection/README.md

 # Data Collection Project
-Mix of web scraping programs collecting all kind of data and exporting datasets
+Mix of web scraping programs collecting all kind of data and exporting datasets.
+___

 ## Udemy Courses
 The aim of this program is to fetch and collect all courses data present on the Udemy platform.